-If you do not wish to be a full participant in this proceeding, you may become a "protestor."
-Protestors are not parties to the case and may not conduct discovery, cross-examine witnesses or present a direct case.
-Protestors may, however, make a written or verbal statement in support of or in opposition to the application and give information to the PUCT staff that they believe may be helpful.
-If you intend to be a protestor, you can either send written comments stating your position regarding the application, or if the docket progresses to a hearing, a statement of protest can be made on the first day of hearing, as allowed.
-Although public comments are not sworn and therefore not treated as evidence, they help to inform the PUCT and its staff of the public's concerns and to identify issues to be explored.
+If you do not wish to be a full participant in this proceeding by becoming an intervenor, you may instead become a "protestor."
+Protestors are not parties to the case and may not conduct discovery, cross-examine witnesses, or present a direct case.
+Protestors may, however, submit written or verbal statements in support of, or in opposition to, the joint Application and provide information to the PUCT staff that they believe may be helpful.
+If you intend to be a protestor, you can either send written comments stating your position regarding the CCN Application, or if the docket progresses to a hearing, a statement of protest can be made on the first day of hearing.
+Although public comments are not sworn and therefore are not treated as evidence, they may help to inform the PUCT and its staff of the public's concerns and identify issues to be explored.
 The PUCT welcomes such participation in its proceedings.

-Finally, if the Proposed Transmission Line Project is approved by the PUCT, a notice (via first class mail) will be sent to the property owners who were provided formal notice of the filing of Oncor's application at the PUCT indicating the issuance of a Final Order by the PUCT for the Proposed Transmission Line Project.
+Finally, if the PUCT approves the Project, a notice will be sent, via first-class mail, to the property owners who were provided formal notice of Oncor's and WETT's joint Application, as described above, indicating that the PUCT issued a Final Order for the Project.